Harold Shaw Libbey

 From Biographical section of History of Maine - pgs 177 & 178

 The records of the lives of W. Scott Libbey and Harold S. Libbey, his son, form a splendid chapter in the annals of the business fraternity of Lewiston.
-Harold S. Libbey succeeded to heavy and pressing responsibilities, which he bore capably and well until called from his labors at the early age of thirty-eight years, his passing is mourned in the many channels which his influence penetrated.
+Harold S. Libbey succeeded to heavy and pressing responsibilities, which he bore capably and well until called from his labors at the early age of thirty-eight years, his passing is mourned in the many channels that his influence penetrated.

 Governor William T. Cobb, the intimate friend of both the elder and younger Libbey, spoke of Harold S. Libbey as follows; "Of fine physique and clean life, it seemed to look at him and to know his love and capacity for the work of the business, that fortune had much more in store for him than to be claimed by death at thirty-eight years...He was sure to become a prominent factor in the business life of his city and of the State, and personally, in character and wise ambitious, was the type of young man from whom his own generation had every right and reason to expect fine accomplishments and helpful influence."

-Harold Shaw Libbey, son of W. Scott and Annie E. (Shaw) Libbey, was born in Lewiston, on September 10, 1881, where his death occurred suddenly, April 19, 1919, resulting from influenza-pneumonia.
+Harold Shaw Libbey, son of W. Scott and Annie E. (Shaw) Libbey, was born in Lewiston, on September 10, 1881, where his death occurred suddenly on April 19, 1919, resulting from influenza-pneumonia.
 He graduated from Lewiston High School in the class of 1901 and received the degree of A.B. from Bates College in 1905, then pursued post-graduate work at the Massachusetts Institute of Technology, specializing in chemistry and the textile industry.
 Upon the completion of his education, he entered the Cumberland Woolen Mills at Lewiston, where he received his practical training in textile manufacture, rising to the position of superintendent.
 He fulfilled the duties of his position until the death of W. Scott Libbey in 1914 when he became treasurer and agent of the S. S. Libbey Company, and the Cumberland Mills.
 He directed these affairs with profitable results until his sudden death, serving at the same time as a director of the Androscoggin Electric Company and the Manufacturers' National Bank of Lewiston, being especially interested in the latter institution and rarely failing to attend the meetings of the board of directors.

 The close comradeship that existed between Mr. Libbey and his father continued through the business into their hours of recreation.
 During the construction of the Portland-Lewiston Interurban Railroad, which W. Scott Libbey built and controlled, he was in charge of portions of the work on the road.
-They were closely associated with the operation of the mills, while their camping trips together were the greatest pleasure for both.
+They were closely associated with the operation of the mills while their camping trips together were the greatest pleasure for both.

 Mr. Libbey was a member of the United Baptist Church of Lewiston.
 He belonged to the Gardiner Gun Club, hunting and gunning being his favorite recreation, and he also belonged to the Boston Athletic Association.
 He devoted his time and means to the support of movements of progress and improvements in his city and was a citizen who gladly acknowledged the duties as well as privileges of citizenship.
 As a businessman, he held the regard of the business fraternity, and from the earliest days of his relationship with employees of the concerns he was connected, he was an employer wise and just, who valued and strove for the goodwill of his men and who held it by fair and straightforward dealings.
 In the brief time that was allotted to him, he won recognition as a man of able parts and lived in the approval of all men.